simonmichael/hledger/hledger/Hledger/Cli/Commands/Close.md

 _FLAGS

-You can print just one of these transactions by using the `--opening` or `--closing` flag.
+You can print just one of these transactions by using the `--closing` or `--opening` flag.
+You can customise their descriptions with the `--close-desc` and `--open-desc` options.

-One amountless posting to `equity:opening/closing balances` is added to balance the transactions, by default.
+One amountless posting to "equity:opening/closing balances" is added to balance the transactions, by default.
-You can customise this account name with the `--close-to` and `--open-from` options.
-(If you specify only one, it is used for both.)
+You can customise this account name with `--close-to` and `--open-from`;
-Similarly, you can customise the transaction descriptions with `--close-desc` and `--open-desc`.
+if you specify only one of these, it will be used for both.

 With `--x/--explicit`, the equity posting's amount will be shown.
-And if it involves multiple commodities, a posting for each commodity will be shown (as with the print command).
+And if it involves multiple commodities, a posting for each commodity will be shown, as with the print command.

 With `--interleaved`, the equity postings are shown next to the postings they balance, which makes troubleshooting easier.
-(It can also generate more postings.)

 By default, transaction prices in the journal are ignored when generating the closing/opening transactions.